 A retreat weekend at a large orthodox Chinese Buddhist monastery near Ukiah, CA, where we will explore Buddhist theory and practice with members of the community.
 Practices include dharma talks, group prayer/chanting, meditation, and discussion sessions.

 The community is on the grounds of the former Mendocino County Hospital, which is a campus of about the same size as HSU.
 The Buddha Hall has magnificent images, and the grounds are replete with Buddhist icons, statues, and architectural elements.
 Scores of Buddhist monks and nuns are in residence.
-Students are segregated during the weekend according to traditional monastic practice, so that female students spend time primarily with the nungs, and males with the monks.
+Students are segregated during the weekend according to traditional monastic practice, so that female students spend time primarily with the nuns, and males with the monks.
 Women students particularly find it worthwhile to study with women who are highly advanced spiritual seekers.

 A very popular workshop offered for over 20 years.
 Students spend Friday and Saturday nights at the monastery and eat in the CTTB dining hall.
 Most students testify that this is a dynamic and mind opening experience.